Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 3. Update Wifi SSID/Password in `iot_configs.h`

 - Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.

 4. Update IoT Hub Connection string in `iot_configs.h`

 5. Navigate to where your esp32 board package is located, typically in `C:\Users\<your username>\AppData\Local\Arduino15\packages` on Windows and `~/.arduino15/packages/` on Linux

+	- Copy the `platform.local.esp32.txt` file from the sample to the same folder as the `platform.txt` file, and rename it `platform.local.txt`.

-- Locate the board's `platform.txt` and add the define `-DDONT_USE_UPLOADTOBLOB` on line 53 (`build.extra_flags=`)
+	- OR: Locate the board's `platform.txt` and add the define `-DDONT_USE_UPLOADTOBLOB` to `build.extra_flags=`, typically around line 53.

-6. Navigate to the AzureIoTUtility library location, typically `C:\Users\<your username>\Documents\Arduino\libraries\AzureIoTUtility\src` on Windows, and `~/Arduino/libraries/AzureIoTUtility/src` on Linux
-- Once there, ensure that `tlsio_mbedtls.c` is in the `adapters` folder.

-7. Run the sample.
+6. Run the sample.

-8. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.
+7. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.

-9. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.
+8. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.

 ## License